 Tent poles in an instant tent are usually pre-attached, so it can be more difficult to replace them if one accidentally breaks.
 It would be worth reaching out directly to the manufacturer to see if the poles are replacible, especially if your tent is still under warranty.

-These best instant tents make setup incredibly easy so you can focus on the more important parts of camping.
-Once you get an instant tent, you won’t want to go back to a traditional design.
+These tents make setup incredibly easy so you can focus on the more important parts of camping.
+Once you get one of these tents, you won’t want to go back to a traditional design.

-Now that you know everything there is to know about the top instant tents, we’re sure that you can make an great decision on which one is perfect for you and your typical car camping situation.
+Now that you know everything there is to know about the top instant tents on the market, we’re sure that you can make an great decision on which one is perfect for you and your typical car camping situation.
 Whether you go with our Editor’s Choice Gazelle T4 Hub Tent or any of the others on this list, we hope you have many fun camping adventures in your new tent.